kernelcompany/nebula-switch/README.md

 * Customizable icon
 * Easily customized using CSS properties and variables
-* Looks great on a light or dark background
-* Consistent visual presentation across all browsers
 * Supports [WAI-ARIA](https://www.w3.org/TR/wai-aria-practices-1.1/#checkbox) authoring practices for **a11y**

 ## Installation